kciter/RxGoogleMaps/README.md

 ## Installation
 * **CocoaPods**
-  * GoogleMaps is static libarary and CocoaPods doesn't support to static library...<br>So normally it can't be used.
+  <br>GoogleMaps is static libarary and CocoaPods doesn't support to static library...<br>So normally it can't be used.
 But, if you want to use CocoaPods, see below.
   ```ruby
   # Podfile Sample
   target 'RxGoogleMaps-Sample' do